bkoi/denas-bakery/README.md

 Some of the scripts used in the menu section can be found on [The Loopy Whisk](https://theloopywhisk.com/2020/04/02/ultimate-gluten-free-bread/), on [Immigrant's Table](https://immigrantstable.com/raspberry-mini-pavlovas/), on [Gluten Free on a Shoestring](https://glutenfreeonashoestring.com/gluten-free-carrot-cake-cupcakes/).

-The structuring of my README.md file was majorly influenced by the sample provided by [Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) and that created by a former student, [Anouk Smet](https://github.com/AnoukSmet/Naturazy#readme).
+The structuring of my README.md file was majorly influenced by the sample provided by [Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) and the README.md file created by a former student, [Anouk Smet](https://github.com/AnoukSmet/Naturazy#readme) whose work was recommended via Slack.

 ### Design